Diffraction of singularities for the wave equation on manifolds with corners: Differential-pseudodifferential operators

 \begin{remark} The orders above are chosen so that setting $s=0$, $l=0$, we obtain $L^2_g(M)= \Hes{0,-(f+1)/2}(M).$ Thus $x^{(f+1)/2}L^2_g(M)=L^2(M,x^{-(f+1)}\,dg)$ is the $L^2$-space corresponding to densities that are smooth up to all boundary hypersurfaces of $M$ except $\ef$, and that are b-densities at the interior of $\ef$, meaning that $x(x^{-(f+1)}\,dg)$ is actually a smooth non-degenerate density on $M$.
 This convention keeps the weights consistent with \cite{mvw1}.

 Note also that the subspace $\cC$ of $\CI(M)$ given by

-is dense in $\Hes{s,l-(f+1)/2}(M)$ for all $s$ and $l$; one could even require supports disjoint from $\ef$.
+\nomenclature[C]{$\cC$}{Smooth functions on $M$ vanishing to infinite order at blown-up edge} is dense in $\Hes{s,l-(f+1)/2}(M)$ for all $s$ and $l$; one could even require supports disjoint from $\ef$.
 Thus, the difference between $\Hesz{s,l-(f+1)/2}(M)$ and $\Hes{s,l-(f+1)/2}(M)$ corresponds to the behavior at the boundary hypersurfaces of $M$ other than $\ef$, i.e.\ those arising from the boundary hypersurfaces of $M_0$, where the boundary conditions are imposed.
 Thus, this difference is similar to the difference between $H^s(\Omega)$ and $H^s_0(\Omega)$ for domains $\Omega$ with smooth boundary in a manifold. \end{remark}

 The boundedness of $\Psieb{0}(M)$ on $\Hes{1,1-(f+1)/2}(M)$ is an immediate consequence of the commutation property in Lemma~\ref{lemma:Psieb-Vfes-comm}.

 \begin{theorem} $\Psieb{0}(M)$ is bounded on both $\Hes{1,1-(f+1)/2}(M)$ and on the closed subspace $\Hesz{1,1-(f+1)/2}(M)$. \end{theorem}